 COVID vaccine news UK

 On 7 December, the UK became the first western country to start rolling out a COVID-19 vaccine.
 Now, both the Pfizer and Oxford-AstraZeneca coronavirus vaccines are being rolled out to the British public, starting with frontline workers and the most vulnerable groups.
-So far, over 39 million British adults have had a first vaccination of two.
+Almost 90% of the adult British population has now had at least one dose of the coronavirus vaccination.

-The coronavirus vaccine should have been made available to all by the summer.
+Both doses of the coronavirus vaccine should have been made available to all by the end of the summer.
 According to our research, the news of a COVID vaccine in the UK has resulted in 41% of the population feeling increased confidence in the prospect of travelling abroad within the next six months.*

 *The survey for Skyscanner was carried out among 2,152 adults by AudienceNet between 27 and 29 November 2020.